 He joined the AISD in 1999 as associate superintendent for instruction and served as interim deputy superintendent for seven months before being named deputy superintendent in February 2009.
 He has previously served as a lecturer for the University of Texas at Arlington's Department of Educational Leadership and Policy Studies.
 Cavazos served as interim superintendent for six months before being named superintendent Dec.
 6, 2012.
 He holds a bachelor's and a master's degree from the University of Texas - Pan American and a doctorate from the University of Texas at Austin.

 In addition to his professional accomplishments, Cavazos is active in the community.
-He serves on the United Way of Tarrant County Board, the Workforce Solutions for Tarrant County Board, the Richard Green Scholars Committee, the River Legacy Foundation Board, the Salvation Army Youth Education Town North Texas Advisory Council and the Arlington ISD Education Foundation Board.
-He’s an ex-officio member of the Arlington Chamber of Commerce Board.
-Cavazos is an associate member of the Greater Arlington Lions Club, a member of the Knights of Columbus and the altar server coordinator at St. Matthew Catholic Church.
-He has been married to Nora for 14 years; his children Theresa and Diego attend school at Key Elementary.
+He serves on the TASB Risk Management Fund Board, SafeHaven of Tarrant County Board, Texas School Alliance Board, United Way of Tarrant County Board Executive Committee, Workforce Solutions for Tarrant County Board, River Legacy Foundation Board and the Arlington ISD Education Foundation Board.
+He's an ex-officio member of the Arlington Chamber of Commerce Board.
+Cavazos is a member of the Rotary Club of Arlington, an associate member of the Greater Arlington Lions Club, a Lifetime Supporting Member of the Texas Lions Camp, a Melvin Jones Fellow with Lions Club International Foundation, a member of the Knights of Columbus and active at St. Matthew Catholic Church.
+He received the 2009 Arlington MLK Celebration Sharing the Dream Award for Education, the 2012 YMCA Citizen of the Year Award, the 2012 Educator Award from the Asian-American Chamber of Commerce, the 2013-2014 Elks Distinguished Citizenship Award from the Arlington Elks Lodge No. 2114 and is the 2016 Seat 21 Honoree by the Texas Rangers Baseball Foundation.
+He has been married to Nora for 16 years; his children, Theresa and Diego, attend school at Gunn Junior High and Key Elementary.